Student Guide

 - INSTRUCTIONS FOR RESEARCH PARTICIPATION FOR STUDIES COMPLETED IN KORALESKI CAB LAB.

-All classes/students can continue to complete their studies online/remote OR they may make an appointment to come to the Koraleski CABLab, located in suite 270, and complete their studies in person.
-We would strongly encourage students to complete at least one study in the lab so that they may experience the new lab facilities and interact with the biosensors in the lab.
+Online classes/students can complete their studies online/remote OR they may make an appointment to come to the Koraleski CABLab, located in Mammel Hall suite 270, and complete their studies in person.
+We strongly encourage students to complete at least one study in the lab to experience the cutting-edge lab facilities and interact with all the technology the lab has to offer.

-We will offer lab appointments starting this fall (TBD), Monday through Thursday.
-The last day to complete studies for Fall is TBD at 5:00pm unless your instructor has indicated an earlier completion date.
+We will offer lab appointments starting on September 6th.
+Check SONA for available study times.
+The last day to complete studies is November 30th at 5:00 PM unless your instructor has indicated an earlier completion date.

 Online Study Instructions